Jelte1234/Jelte1234.github.io/README.md

 To run this project, run `bundle exec jekyll serve` in a terminal.
 Alternatively, doubleclick `start_jekyll_on_windows.bat` if you're on windows.

+Preview the website before a gitpush under http://localhost:4000

 If there's ever any errors, you know where to find me.
 You might try to just run `bundle install` in a terminal which will try to update application dependencies, but of course it very much depends on the error.
 Although I don't think there will be errors for the forseeable future. ;-)

 ## Editing